Welcome to the documentation for dune-fem’s python bindings¶

 - First off some remarks on getting the package to work: an easy way of testing but also developing code within the Dune python framework is to use docker.
 Working from the git sources is also discussed.

 - A simple scalar, non linear time dependent partial differential equation is used to describe the basic concepts.
 This leads through the steps required to set up the problem, solve the system of equations, and visualize the results.
-After this introduction we discuss how to use different solver backends (including for example scipy and petsc).
-We then provide more detail on how to use the Dune grid interface, attach data to the grid entities and define general grid functions.
-Finally, some more examples building up on the general concepts described in the first part.
+After this introduction we discuss how to use different solver backends (including build in solvers, solvers and preconditioners available in `dune-istl`_, scipy, petsc and also petsc4py see also [BAA+18][JOP+--]).
+We then provide more detail on how to use the Dune grid interface, construct a grid using different formats including for example `GMsh`_ but also using simple python structures like dictionaries for describing general unstructured grids is available.
+Results can be plotted using `Matplotlib`_ (for 2d) and for example `Mayavi`_ (for 2d and 3d).
+For more advanced plotting options data can be exported using vtk format and then analysed for example using `paraview`_.
+In this section we also give details of how to attach data to the grid entities and define general grid functions.
+Finally, some more examples building up on the general concepts described in the first part are presented.
 The Notebooks and Scripts used for each of these and the following examples can be downloaded and are hopefully useful as starting point for new projects.

 - Local grid refinement and coarsening is a central feature of Dune-Fem.
 Here we show how to use it for stationary and time dependent problems.
 Grid adaptivity makes use of special grid views.
 Other views are also available, one of these can be used to deform the grid given an arbitrary (discrete) vector field.
 This is used to compute the evolution of a surface under mean curvature flow.